 I am a Ph.D candidate in the departments of sociology and informatics at Indiana University as a fellow of the Complex Systems and Networks-NSF Research Traineeship program (CNS-NRT).
 I am originally from New Jersey and received a B.A. in mathematics from Rutgers University in 2016.

-My research uses computational methods, particularly networks, to understand the relationship of technology and social change.
-I am particularly interested in the social processes and consequences of automation.
-My dissertation looks at the development of AI for medical technology, particularly diagnosis.
+My research uses computational methods, particularly networks, to better understand authority and knowledge.
+My dissertation looks at the social impacts of AI on the medical profession.
+I am particularly interested in the social processes behind and the consequences of data-driven technology.

-I am passionate about technological literacy in all its forms.
+I am passionate about technological literacy in all its forms and have frequently given talks and workshops on computational methods, like introductory Python and supercomputing.
 Before academia, I worked in the rock climbing industry.

 You can find the most recent version of my CV here: